kazewong/flowMC/CONTRIBUTING.md

 ### Expectations

 flowMC is developed and maintained in my spare time and, while I try to be responsive, I don't always get to every issue immediately.
 If it has been more than a week or two, feel free to ping me to try to get my attention.
-This is subject to changes as the community grows
+This is subject to changes as the community grows.

 ### Did you find a bug?